- 3 Bedrooms

 - Long Distance Calls

 - Pool Heating

 - Daily Cleaning (If Available)

 - Trash Pickup (and which day?)

 - Maintenance policies

-In addition to the regular fee, guests will have to pay local taxes when renting "*Reduced Summer rates*Beautiful oceanside villa a short walk to the beach!", in addition to any other fees that may be required depending on their situation, including an animal fee, early check-in or later check-out fee, or a pool heat fee for private pool usage during the autumn or spring months.
+In addition to the regular charge, vacationers will need to pay local taxes when renting "*Reduced Summer rates*Beautiful oceanside villa a short walk to the beach!", in addition to any other additional fees which might be required depending on their circumstances, including a pet charge, earlier check-in or late check-out fee, or a pool heating fee for private swimming pool usage during the fall or spring months.